 Pharmacists’ Gateway Canada

-Beginning August 20, 2014, all international pharmacy graduates (IPGs) who wish to obtain a licence to practise pharmacy in Saskatchewan will follow a new procedure.* The term IPGs refers to pharmacists who have obtained their pharmacy education outside of Canada.
+Since August 20, 2014, all international pharmacy graduates (IPGs) who wish to obtain a licence to practise pharmacy in Saskatchewan will follow a new procedure.* The term IPGs refers to pharmacists who have obtained their pharmacy education outside of Canada.

 As one of Canada’s pharmacy regulatory authorities (PRAs), SCPP has entrusted our national association, the National Association of Pharmacy Regulatory Authorities (NAPRA), to develop a new, national approach to facilitate the licensure process for IPGs and to eliminate duplication.